 Initial value of the path metric (path selection metric only)

-The standard defines a default path selection protocol (HWMP, 14.10 (Hybrid wireless mesh protocol (HWMP))) and a default path selection metric (airtime link metric, 14.9 (Airtime link metric)).
-Both shall be implemented on all mesh STAs.
+The standard defines HWMP as a default path selection protocol (see 14.10 (Hybrid wireless mesh protocol (HWMP))).
+The standard defines airtime link metric as a default path selection metric (see 14.9.2 (Airtime link metric)) and high PHY rate airtime link metric as a path selection metric for mesh STAs capable of transmitting frames with PHY rate higher than 54 Mbps (see 14.9.3 (High PHY rate airtime link metric)).
+Default path selection protocol and default path selection metric shall be implemented on all mesh STAs.

 To REVmd Editor: Change subclause 14.9 (Airtime link metric) as follows:

-Airtime link metric
+Path selection link metric

+14.9.1 General

 This subclause defines a default link metric that may be used by a path selection protocol to identify an efficient radio-aware path.
+A default link metric, airtime link metric, is described in 14.9.2 (Airtime link metric).
+Another link metric, high PHY rate airtime link metric, is described in 14.9.3 (high PHY rate airtime link metric).
+It is recommended that a STA uses high PHY rate airtime link metric when its PHY entity is capable of transmitting frames with PHY rate higher than 54Mbps.

-The extensibility framework allows this metric to be overridden by any path selection metric as specified in the mesh profile.
+The extensibility framework allows this metric to be overridden by other path selection metric as specified in the mesh profile.

+14.9.2 Airtime link metric

+This metric is used when dot11MeshActivePathSelectionMetric is airtimeLinkMetric (1) (see 14.2.3 (Mesh profile)).

 Airtime reflects the amount of channel resources consumed by transmitting the frame over a particular link.
 This measure is approximate and designed for ease of implementation and interoperability.